kkaushik03/shared-memory-messaging/README.md

 2. Run the receiver program to start listening in on incoming file data.
 3. Run the sender program with the file you want to send as an argument.

+OR

+1. Create keyfile.txt using the command: echo "Hello world" > keyfile.txt
+2. Use the command: clang++ -o recv recv.cpp
+3. Use the command: clang++ -o sender sender.cpp
+4. Then run the command: ./sender keyfile.txt

 ## Files
 - `sender.cpp`: The sender program reads a file and sends its data contents to the receiver.
 - `recv.cpp`: The receiver program reads shared memory data and processes it.